Wrinkle-resistant fabric

 Wrinkle-resistant or permanent press or durable press is a finishing method for textiles that avoids creases and wrinkles and provides a better appearance for the articles.
-Most cellulosic fabrics and blends of cellulosic rich fabrics tend to crease or wrinkle.
-A durable press finish makes them dimensionally stable and crease free.
+Most cellulosic fabrics and blends of cellulosic-rich fabrics tend to crease or wrinkle.
+A durable press finish makes them dimensionally stable and crease-free.
 The finishing includes chemical finishing as well as mechanical finishing.
-Wrinkle-resistant finishes were developed in the early 20th century, as a way to deal with fabrics derived from cotton, rayon, and linen, which were found to wrinkle easily and retain the wrinkles.
+Wrinkle-resistant finishes were developed in the early 20th century as a way to deal with fabrics derived from cotton, rayon, and linen, which were found to wrinkle easily and retain the wrinkles.
 These treatments have a lasting effect on the fabric.
-Synthetics like polyester, nylon, acrylic and olefin, have a natural resistance to wrinkles and a greater stability since they do not absorb water as efficiently.
+Synthetics like polyester, nylon, acrylic, and olefin have a natural resistance to wrinkles and a greater stability since they do not absorb water as efficiently.

 These fabrics are textiles that have been treated to resist external stress and hold their shape.
-Clothing made from this fabric does not need to be ironed and may be sold as non-iron, no-iron, wash and wear, durable press, and easy care.
+Clothing made from this fabric does not need to be ironed and may be sold as non-iron, no-iron, wash-and-wear, durable press, and easy care.
 While fabric cleaning and maintenance may be simplified, some wearers experience decreased comfort.

 History

 Advances in producing permanent press fabrics involved a series of agents that crosslink the cellulose-based fibers that comprise most clothing.
 Wrinkle resistant treatments have been used since 1929, when cotton fabrics were treated with a solution of urea and formaldehyde.
 The chemical treatment stiffened the fabric, thus making it wrinkle-resistant.

 Starting in the 1940s, a series of urea-formaldehyde derivatives were introduced.
 Technical issues overcome included yellowing, odor, and the tendency of some agents to accelerate the degradation of fabrics by bleaches.

-By 1950s fabrics made from synthetics and treated cotton were described as “wash-and-wear” to point out that there was no need to iron them.
-The claim was though somewhat dubious in the sense that they did require some touch-up ironing.
-In 1953, Brooks Brothers manufactured wash-and-wear shirts using a blend of Dacron, polyester, and a wrinkle free cotton that was invented by Ruth R. Benerito, which they called "Brooksweave".
+By the 1950s, fabrics made from synthetics and treated cotton were described as "wash-and-wear" to point out that there was no need to iron them.
+The claim was thought somewhat dubious in the sense that they could require some touch-up ironing.
+In 1953, Brooks Brothers manufactured wash-and-wear shirts using a blend of Dacron, polyester, and a wrinkle-free cotton that was invented by Ruth R. Benerito, which they called "Brooksweave".

 In the 1960s and 1970s, the developments in the chemistry of textile-treatments led to the discovery of DMDHEU, a chemical agent that made possible a low-cost but superior-quality production of permanent-pressed fabrics, which are now known as durable-pressed finishes.
 However, these processes weakened clothes; as a result, they wore out faster.

 The technology advanced especially rapidly in the early 1990s.

 Wrinkle-resistant fabrics, alongside other factors, have reportedly caused a decline in ironing in the United States.